Telenav/cactus/cactus-maven-plugin/README.md

 pull, checkout, branch, push or update all checkouts in a family (or all of them, period) at once.

+They also protect against common problems and inconsistencies, and go to some effort to ensure that all operations can succeed before any changes are made.
+For example:

+  * The commit mojo will not let you commit changes in detached-head mode (which would create a commit on no branch at all, which you lose track of as soon as you change to a branch)
+  * Switching branches will not succeed on some branches if others have local modifications
+  * Feature branches are always created from the default development branch, so you cannot accidentally create one against some other feature branch

 Say you want to execute a `git pull` across all submodules in the same family as the project you're in (and optionally the submodule root):